qorix-group/process_description/process/process_areas/safety_analysis/guidance/safety_analysis_guideline.rst

 **Steps:**

-* For each applicable failure initiator assign the violation by ID from the DFA failure initiators and document it as a sphinx-needs directive.
+* For each applicable failure initiator assign the violation by ID from the DFA failure initiators and document it.
 * Document the resulting violation causes and effect and link to a safety requirement that mitigates the violation.
 * The attributes of the template are described in :ref:`process_requirements_safety_analysis_attributes`.
 * Judge if the mitigation is sufficient.
 If not, request to update the requirements with additional safety mitigation to come to a sufficient outcome.
 If it can't be shown that a element is completely deterministic and testable, an additional safety mechanisms is needed.